-Stress is often referred to as the “21st-century sickness”.
+Stress is referred to as the “21st-century sickness”.
 We all know this feeling of anxiety, sometimes anxiety, which occurs especially in a professional setting.
 But what are we really doing to fight it?
 Are there methods to overcome it?
 We offer 15 complementary techniques to finally get rid of your stress at work.

 1- Identify the causes of your stress to cut the root hurt